The Corces Lab @ The Gladstone Institute For Neurological Disease

 Heather Chang 2022-2023 Staff Research Associate PhD Student, Harvard Program in Biological and Biomedical Sciences

-Paulina Paiz 2021-2023 PROPEL Scholar and Staff Research Associate PhD Student, UCSF Program in Biological and Medical Informatics
+Paulina Paiz 2021-2023 PROPEL Scholar and Staff Research Associate Masters Student, Stanford University Program in Biomedical Data Science

 Courtney Colston 2022-2023 Staff Research Associate Hospice administrator, Suncrest Hospice